 Who are young carers and how can we help?

-A young carer is a child or young person who provides substantial unpaid care for a relative who has disabilities, long-term physical illnesses, mental health difficulties and/or drug or alcohol issues.
+A young carer is a child or young person who provides substantial unpaid care for a relative who has disabilities, long-term physical illnesses, mental health problems and/or drug or alcohol issues.

 They may be taking on practical and/or emotional caring responsibilities that an adult would normally take on.